sunxiaotianmg/Mapster/Data-types.md

 ```
 ### Strings

 When Mapster maps other types to string, Mapster will use `ToString` method.
-And when ever Mapster maps string to the other types, Mapster will use `Parse` method.
+And whenever Mapster maps string to the other types, Mapster will use `Parse` method.
 ```csharp
 var s = 123.Adapt<string>(); //equal to 123.ToString();
 var i = "123".Adapt<int>();  //equal to int.Parse("123");